Attention's Undertow

 Routine can be described as the grooves we carve to keep chaos out, and it’s seductive in its promise of waking at the same time, eating the same breakfast, and treading familiar paths.
 But the question remains: does the rhythm free your thoughts, or does it squeeze them?

-When I meditate, there’s always this vibrating surface of babbling thoughts, like a subroutine running in the background that collapses regions of mindspace into point-like singularities.
-I observe them and inquire, feeling their gravitational pull, much like a character immersed in a warp jump.
-The mind has this wavy quality to it, oscillating at rest, and there is also this switch, like a dam that turns a river into a reservoir, which is difficult to sustain, but undeniably there.
-It’s a soft control, a gentle steering of the mind’s current, and it’s how we speak, write, and think.
+The mind has this wavy quality to it, oscillating even at rest.
+Then there’s also this switch, like a dam that turns a river into a reservoir, which is difficult to sustain, but undeniably there.
+It’s a soft control, a gentle steering of the mind’s current; it’s how we speak, write, and think.
 Long-term meditation sharpens this control, making it more efficient, so that the thoughts become more like balloons floating in the breeze, with the mind acting as a feather brushing gently against them.

 Stop.